MAST 399: Special Topics - Film and Ocean Literacy

 Course Overview

-This NEW 2-credit course, inspired by the Big Blue Film Festival, examines how film can play a powerful role in shaping public perceptions of marine issues, from conservation to climate change.
+This new 2-credit course, inspired by the Big Blue Film Festival, examines how film can play a powerful role in shaping public perceptions of marine issues, from conservation to climate change.
 By analyzing ocean-focused films, students will strengthen critical thinking skills, learn how narratives influence policy and advocacy, and explore how visual storytelling can enhance marine science communication.

 Designed for students interested in the intersection of film and marine studies, this interdisciplinary course emphasizes the importance of media literacy—alongside ocean literacy—as one essential skill for future marine science professionals.
 It equips students to engage diverse audiences and apply creative communication strategies to address today’s pressing ocean and coastal challenges.

-Visit classes.oregonstate.edu for more information and to register.
+Visit the Schedule of Classes for more information and to register

 Additional Information

-Registration Restrictions
+Registration Information

 • Students with freshman or sophomore class standing may not enroll.